 After the names of DOGE employees began circulating on Reddit—and some users suggested violence—site administrators posted that Reddit had "seen an increase in content in several communities that violate Reddit Rules.
 Debate and dissent are welcome on Reddit—threats and doxing are not."
 The popular subreddit r/WhitePeopleTwitter was subsequently banned for three days, and a small subreddit called r/IsElonDeadYet was permanently removed.[81]

-On February 11, Musk reshared a post by Laura Loomer with screenshots that identified Judge John J. McConnell Jr.'s daughter, along with her financial disclosure forms from the department.[74]
-This reshare followed McConnell's order to unfreeze federal grants.[75]
-On February 12, Rep. Andrew Clyde announced that he was drafting "articles" of impeachment against McConnell, echoing Musk's claim that there "needs to be an immediate wave of judicial impeachments, not just one".[76]
+On February 11, Musk reshared a post by Laura Loomer with screenshots that identified Judge John J. McConnell Jr.'s daughter, along with her financial disclosure forms from the department, doxxing her.[82]
+This reshare followed McConnell's order to unfreeze federal grants.[83]
+On February 12, Rep. Andrew Clyde announced that he was drafting "articles" of impeachment against McConnell, echoing Musk's claim that there "needs to be an immediate wave of judicial impeachments, not just one".[84]

 The "We Choose to Fight: Nobody Elected Elon" protest, organized by MoveOn, was held at the Treasury on February4, 2025.Several US Congress members spoke against Musk's role in the government during the "We Choose to Fight: Nobody Elected Elon" protests.

-Membership
+Membership opacity

-The concept of DOGE membership has been contested.[77]
-In a group chat, DOGE's acting administrator Amy Gleason argued that she has no control over DOGE team members hired by other agencies, nor any responsibility regarding their actions, including firings.[78]General Services Administration (GSA) administrator and DOGE member Stephen Ehikian stated "there is no DOGE team at GSA"[79] even though Steve Davis has taken up offices at GSA.
-In a legal case involving the Department of Labor, DOGE lawyers objected to the plaintiffs' meanings of "DOGE employee", "sensitive systems", "access", "records", and "authority", which they deemed "vague and ambiguous"; they restricted the concept of DOGE employee to "individuals who have a formal relationship" with the US DOGE Service.[80][81]
-In a court case involving the "Fork in the road" mass email, DOGE member Jacob Altik has been presented as a lawyer from the White House Personal Office when trying to shut down African Development Foundation (USADF) along with other DOGE members.[82]
+DOGE membership has been contested.[85]Amy Gleason argued in group chat she had no control over DOGE members hired by other agencies, nor any responsibility regarding their actions, including firings.[86]General Services Administration (GSA) administrator and DOGE member Stephen Ehikian stated "there is no DOGE team at GSA"[87] even though Steve Davis had taken up offices at GSA.
+In a legal case involving the Department of Labor, DOGE lawyers objected to the plaintiffs' meanings of "DOGE employee", "sensitive systems", "access", "records", and "authority", which they deemed "vague and ambiguous"; they restricted the concept of DOGE employee to "individuals who have a formal relationship" with the US DOGE Service.[88][89]
+In a court case involving the "Fork in the road" mass email, DOGE member Jacob Altik has been presented as a lawyer from the Office of Personnel Management when trying to shut down the African Development Foundation along with other DOGE members.[90]

 TechCrunch sorts "Musk's universe" as inner circle, senior figures, worker bees, or aides;[99]The New York Times associates the "clear mandate" of "shrinking and disrupting" government" to DOGE leadership, staffers, and allies;[100]Wired maps three types of people "affiliated" with DOGE: conservative lawyers, Trump administrations, and Silicon Valley.[13]
 DOGE membership extends beyond employee status: many Musk allies are venture capitalists and startup founders.[101]
 Many DOGE members are embedded in other government units;[102] there are at least 23 employees hired between Jan.
 20 and Feb.
 20 that, according to Bloomberg, "have worked for DOGE in some capacity" at the Office of Personnel Management (OPM).[103]
 Few have a known contractual status; some have tried to conceal their roles; the White House provides little information.[104]

-Staff roles follow the DOGE teams mentioned in the first executive order: "at least four employees" with one "Team Lead, one engineer, one human resources specialist, and one attorney".[89]
-On February 2, 2025, Musk said on X that DOGE workers were putting in 120 hours a week.[90]
-This was questioned for leaving dangerously little time to sleep.[91]
+Staff roles follow the DOGE teams mentioned in the first executive order: "at least four employees" with one "Team Lead, one engineer, one human resources specialist, and one attorney".[105]

 Supports Robert Kennedy Jr; said on Fox News he wants an "Apple Store-like experience" for federal retirement; interviewed by Jesse Watters, along DOGE kids